 These are places where an investigation is underway and no groundwater sample result has exceeded the Part 201 Cleanup Criteria for groundwater used as drinking water.

-These areas are being investigated because either a source has been confirmed nearby or there is a probable source nearby.
-These areas may include residential well sampling adjacent to a suspected source, or other sampling that may suggest or confirm a source of PFAS.
+These areas are being investigated because there is a source of nearby.
+Areas of Interests may include residential well sampling adjacent to a suspected source, or other sampling that may suggest or confirm a source of PFAS.

 MPART is implementing enhanced protocols (available here: MPART Continuity of Operations Plan for Residential Well Sampling Considering EO 2020-92) to prevent the spread of COVID-19 during resumed activities to identify and reduce exposures to PFAS in drinking water from residential wells.